Kids and dads both love Father’s Day.

 In addition, research has shown that reading aloud can also improve kids’ listening skills, memory, and critical thinking abilities.
 Check out these fun books for Father’s Day:

-Crafts For Dad & Grandpa
+Projects For Dad & Grandpa

-Father’s Day Toolbox Craft – This Father’s Day craft is simple enough for kids to make, and it’s a great way to let Dad know how much you appreciate all he does around the house.
+Father’s Day Toolbox Craft – This Father’s Day activity is simple enough for kids to make, and it’s a great way to let Dad know how much you appreciate all he does around the house.
 All you need is some paper, a few supplies, and some patience to put everything together.
-We guarantee Dad will be impressed with this thoughtful gift.

 Handprint Baseball Card Craft – This is a fun and easy project that kids of all ages will enjoy, and it’s sure to be a hit with any Dad or Grandpa who loves America’s pastime.
 To get started, simply gather up some construction paper, scissors, and markers and read our quick directions.